- Center for Social Justice Research, Teaching, and Service (CSJ)

 3. Language Courses at the Johns Hopkins University School of Advanced International Studies

-Beginning in Fall 2016, degree candidates in good standing from Georgetown College and the Edmund A Walsh School of Foreign Service may register in Burmese, Hundu/Urdu, Indonesian, Thai and Vietnamese language courses at The Johns Hopkins University-School of Advanced International Studies (JHU-SAIS), which is located in Washington, D.C.
+Beginning in Fall 2016, degree candidates in good standing from Georgetown College and the Edmund A Walsh School of Foreign Service may register for Indonesian language courses at The Johns Hopkins University-School of Advanced International Studies (JHU-SAIS), which is located in Washington, D.C.
 Registration for these courses is processed by the Office of the University Registrar with the approval of the student’s dean.
 Students must have completed at least one full academic year with a cumulative GPA of at least 3.0 prior to enrolling at JHU-SAIS.
 Students must pass their current language course before they are eligible to enroll in future course offerings.

 5. U.S. Army Reserve Officers’ Training Corp (ROTC), The Hoya Battalion